johanley/postscript-notes/README.md

 * it makes liberal use of **stacks and dictionaries**
 * it uses an **operand stack** to both pass parameters and return results
 * there's no strict concept of a reserved word: the behaviour of built-in operators can be overridden by a program!
+* the default origin of the coordinate system on the page is the lower left corner.
+The x coord increases to the right, and the y coord increases upwards.
+* PS has three Language Levels 1-3; I assume most modern implementations probably implement Level 3, since it's been around for a long time.
+* the documentation for the language reflects the lessened capabilities of typical computers dating from the 1980s and 1990s.
+I assume that those concerns have become obsolete.

 <em>"[PostScript] includes the ability to treat programs as data and to monitor and control many aspects of the language's execution state; these notions
 are derived from programming languages such as LISP."</em> (Red Book, page 23).